verlok/blog-11ty/content/blog/how-i-made-the-web-more-responsive--debug-avoid-slow-interaction-next-paint-inp/index.md

 </figure>
 <!-- TODO: Replace title slide with video when available -->

-After providing an initial explanation of INP, I show how to debug slow interactions using Google Chrome's Developer Tools and Real User Monitoring (RUM) data.
-I also cover three common mistakes to avoid to ensure snappy user interactions and keep your INP below 200 milliseconds.
+After providing an initial explanation of INP, I show how to debug slow interactions using Google Chrome's Developer Tools, the Core Web Vitals extension for Chrome, and Real User Monitoring (RUM) data.
+I also cover three common mistakes to avoid in order to ensure snappy user interactions and keep your INP below 200 milliseconds.

 [Slides](./pdf/lets-make-web-more-responsive-bologna-js-2024-05-22.pdf)

 ## We Make Future, Bologna 🇮🇹 - <time datetime="2024-06-14">14 June 2024</time>